-Further due diligence and disclosure obligations derive from the Foreign Account Tax Compliance Act ("FATCA") provisions of the U.S., which were put in force in 2010 in order to prevent tax evasion by U.S. account holders (U.S. citizens and U.S. residents for tax purposes).
-In 2014, the United States and Austria entered into an intergovernmental agreement (an "IGA Model 2") in order to facilitate the implementation of FATCA for Austrian financial institutions.
-According to said agreement, all Austrian financial institutions have to implement appropriate measures in order to meet the due-diligence and reporting obligations of the FATCA.
+Further due diligence and disclosure obligations derive from the Foreign Account Tax Compliance Act ("FATCA").
+As of 2014, the United States and Austria entered into an intergovernmental agreement (the IGA Model 2) in order to facilitate the implementation of FATCA for Austrian financial institutions.
+According to the agreement, all Austrian financial institutions must implement appropriate measures in order to meet the due-diligence and reporting obligations of the U.S. account holders (U.S. citizens and U.S. residents for tax purposes) as per FATCA.